-The new quad pixel sensor also allows a 2x telephoto zoom mode, meaning you'll have more flexibility with your zooming and framing.
+The new quad pixel sensor also allows a 2x telephoto zoom mode, meaning you'll have more flexibility with your zooming and framing in 12MP mode.

 While ProRAW photos were available to iPhone 13 Pro users, thanks to its huge sensor, the iPhone 14 Pro offers ProRAW files in uncompressed 48-megapixels, which means they'll be huge and absolutely packed full of image data to manipulate.
 If you're a fan of having ultimate control over your images in post-production, then the iPhone 14 Pro has the camera for you, as this hands-on with the 48MP ProRAW feature indicates.

 In terms of video, there's no 8K support as had been rumored in the build-up to last fall's phone release.
 But the iPhone 14 Pro can shoot 4K at 24 fps, 25 fps, 30 fps and 60 fps, just as you'd find on the iPhone 13 Pro.
 The difference between the two is that 4K/24 fps is now available in Cinematic mode on the iPhone 14 Pro.

 Apple touts this as a professional feature, given 24 fps is a widely used frame rate by filmmakers looking to craft cinematic video.
 However, this isn't really as big of a deal as Apple is making out.
 Pro cinematographers still probably won't be using their iPhone over their Arri, and the iPhone 13 Pro still shoots at 4K/24 fps in normal video modes.
 It does give users of the iPhone 14 Pro some extra creative freedom when crafting stylized, cinematic feeling video, though.

 Meanwhile on the front, the iPhone 14 Pro has a slightly upgraded selfie camera, with a brighter maximum aperture of f/1.9 versus f/2.2 on the iPhone 13 Pro.
-It'll also use the new Photonic Engine image processor to make for brighter and sharper selfies.
+It also uses the new Photonic Engine image processor to make for brighter and sharper selfies, like the one you can see here.

 iPhone 14 Pro vs. iPhone 13 Pro chip and performance